Bkaur12/GMRT-tutorials/docs/source/HIabs.rst

    *Screenshot of amp(corrected) vs frequency on plotms.*

 Examine the bandpass table using ``plotms``.
-Choose the bandpass table bpass_0.bcal in data and check the plots Amp Vs Channels and Phase Vs Channels  iterated over antennas.
+Choose the bandpass table bpass_1.bcal in data and check the plots Amp Vs Channels and Phase Vs Channels  iterated over antennas.
+Note that solution tables do not take uvrange or corr inputs on plotms.

 .. figure:: /images/specline/initialbpass_ampvsfreq.png
    :alt: Screenshot of the plotms for bandpass table